 With DesignWise’s matrix reports, we can even tell which specific pairs have not been tested after any test

-If you open up this sample plan and look at the matrix chart view when number of tests is set to 10, you will see that the entire chart is green (because all pairs of values have been tested together at least once in the plan’s 10 tests).
+If you open up this sample model and look at the matrix chart view when number of tests is set to 10, you will see that the entire chart is green (because all pairs of values have been tested together at least once in the model’s 10 tests).

-Before exporting our tests to discuss them with stakeholders, we can review the Test Plan Scorecard
+Before exporting our tests to discuss them with stakeholders, we can review the Scorecard

-Feature Usage Ideas: The scorecard identifies features that have not yet been used in your plan.
+Feature Usage Ideas: The scorecard identifies features that have not yet been used in your model.

 Exports from DesignWise can look like this…